paolodamico/holocron/README.md

 1. The primary scheme is **Hybrid Public Key Encryption (HPKE)** from [RFC 9180](https://www.rfc-editor.org/info/rfc9180) which defines the glue between a KEM, a KDF and authenticated encryption (AEAD).
 This is implemented through the [hpke](https://github.com/rozbb/rust-hpke) crate.
 HPKE is already used in some TLS schemes, MLS and OHTTP.
 2. The Key Encapsulation Mechanism (KEM) choice is `X-Wing` [draft-connolly-cfrg-xwing-kem-06](https://datatracker.ietf.org/doc/html/draft-connolly-cfrg-xwing-kem-06) and [paper](https://eprint.iacr.org/2024/039) which is IND-CCA secure (internally it uses `ML-KEM-768` prev. `Kyber-768` and `X25519` curve).
 The X-Wing implementation comes from `RustCrypto`'s [crate](https://github.com/RustCrypto/KEMs/tree/master/x-wing).
-3. The KDF is `HKDF-SHA-256`, whose 128-bit security level matches the 128-bit (NIST PQC Level 1) target of the `X-Wing` KEM.
+3. The KDF is `HKDF-SHA-256`, whose 128-bit security level is consistent with the strength of `X-Wing`'s components: its `X25519` half provides roughly 128-bit classical security, and its `ML-KEM-768` half targets NIST PQC security category 3.
 4. The AEAD is `ChaCha20-Poly1305` which is constant time on any hardware.
 The decision is to maximize portability.